chaostoolkit/chaostoolkit-documentation/sources/technology/index.md

 Generally speaking, the project draws inspirations from certain ideas of [functional paradigms][funcpara] but does not enforce them strictly.
-One notable area where the code strays away from these principles is the use of exceptions rather than returning error code.
+One notable area where the code strays away from these principles is the use of exceptions rather than returning error codes.
 This may change if the community expresses such an intention.

 [funcpara]: https://en.wikipedia.org/wiki/Functional_programming